marcusmichaels/vim-motions/README.md

-# vim-motions
+# Vim motions

-Vim motions reference
+This is a small (and so far very hacky) tool, to help me reference Vim motions.